Holyhead railway station: Services

-Avanti West Coast operate services to London Euston and Crewe via the West Coast Main Line.
-On weekdays, there are 4 trains per day to London Euston, as well as 3 trains per day which run only as far as Crewe.
-On Saturdays, there are 3 trains per day to London Euston and 1 train to Crewe, and on Sundays there are 3 trains per day to London Euston.
+Avanti West Coast operate services to London Euston via the West Coast Main Line.
+On weekdays, there are 6 trains per day to London Euston, as well as 1 train per day which runs to Birmingham New Street via Crewe.
+On Saturdays, there are 6 trains per day to London Euston, and on Sundays there are 5 trains per day to London Euston.

 Holyhead station adjoins the Port of Holyhead, where sailings to Dublin are operated by Irish Ferries and Stena Line.
 Up to September 2014 Stena Line operated a high-speed service to Dún Laoghaire, a suburb 12km south of Dublin City Centre.